CROWN Act Kansas & Missouri

 The CROWN Act

-SB 250 mirrors legislative measures passed in California, New York and New Jersey called the “Creating a Respectful and Open Workplace for Natural hair,”or (CROWN) Act.
-Kansas will be one of the first states in the Midwest to introduce the legislation.
+The bills presented by legislators in Kansas and Missouri mirror legislative measures passed in California, New York and New Jersey called the “Creating a Respectful and Open Workplace for Natural hair,”or (CROWN) Act.

-Shirley’s KC will work to build a coalition of supporting organizations and individuals to advocate for protections that SB 250 will bring to Black people across the state.
+Shirley’s KC is working to build a coalition of supporting organizations and individuals to advocate for protections that the CROWN Act will bring to Black people across both states.
 We need you and your organization to stand with us as we fight to protect against discrimination.